jakobmoss/tsa/README.md

 * `make` will build the C-executable.
 * `make data` will create artificial data for testing.
 * `make test` will run the abovementioned targets and make a test-run and a plot.
-* `make cython` will make the stand-alone Cython module.
+* `make cython` will compile the stand-alone Cython module.

 ### Usage ###